 I grew up in Italy, in a small seaside town in the Abruzzo region.
 I have always been surrounded by art, from a very early age, as my beloved grandfather was very passionate about this subject, and he was an old fashion version of a contemporary art dealer, selling paintings of emergent and famous artists all around Italy.

-In 2002 I came in England, London, as I was driven by my love for music and art, and wanted to experience the energy of such a beautiful, artistic and eclectic city.
-The freedom of expression that surrounded the city, and the beautiful dramatic scenery of the English countryside, made England my home.
+In 2002 I began my life experience in England, in London, as I was driven by my love for music and art, and wanted to experience the energy of such a beautiful, artistic and eclectic city.
+The freedom of expression that surrounded the city, and the beautiful dramatic scenery of the English countryside, made England my home for 18 years.

 Nature and the philosophy of the ‘found object’ have always been two major influences within my work, taking inspiration from the Italian Arte Povera movement, and the international Fluxus movement, of the 1960s.
 This leads me to maintain an almost organic feel within the work I create.